sdleffler/luminance-rs/README.md

   - [luminance-glfw]: an implementation of [luminance-windowing] for [GLFW](https://www.glfw.org) (via [glfw](https://crates.io/crates/glfw)).
   - [luminance-glutin]: an implementation of [luminance-windowing] for [glutin].

+# Learning

+[luminance] has two main and official mechanisms to learn:

+  - The [examples](luminance/examples).
+They are like unit tests: each introduces and focuses on a very specific aspect or feature.
+You should read them if you are interested in given feature.
+    They’re not well suited to learn from scratch and they are weaker than a structured tutorial but more concise.
+  - The [wiki](https://github.com/phaazon/luminance-rs/wiki).
+It contains various chapters, including tutorials and onboarding newcomers.
+It will not provide you with the best description of a given feature as it focuses more on the overall comprehension and explaining than code directly.

+You should try both ways and see which one fits the best for you!

 [luminance]: ./luminance
 [luminance-derive]: ./luminance-derive